River Eamont

 View all walksCold Springs Nature Reserve

-A circular walk along Beacon Edge with sweeping views of the Lake District fells.
+A circular walk around the new Nature Reserve with views of the Lake District fells.

 Edenhall Ladies Walk